Candid Couples Photography

 When photographing a couple or a wedding make sure you don’t miss out on photographing the details of the day to bring the full story together.
 For example, if the couple is staying at a cute Airbnb or house make sure to photograph that.

-When you’re photographing the wedding dress, if you’re at a cute Airbnb or house you can find an area outside or inside to photograph the dress with some landscape in the background to gain another perspective.
+When you’re photographing the wedding dress, try to find an area outside or inside to photograph the dress with an interesting background like a landscape to gain another perspective.
 If you’re photographing a traditional wedding, make sure to focus on guest reactions so your clients can look back on those special moments.

 #5 Direct More, Pose Less